outlearn-content/outlearn-modules/README.md

 ## Duplicate and Edit the Template Repo

 We know you are busy and would rather focus on writing awesome content than setting up directory structures and choosing naming conventions.
-Never worry, you'll be all set with our [outlearn-modules](https://github.com/outlearn-content/outlearn-modules) GitHub repository.
+Never worry, you'll be all set with our [outlearn-modules](https://github.com/outlearn-content/outlearn-modules) repository.
 Your first step is to duplicate this repo.
 If you are just trying things out and don't mind having your repo public, you can [fork](https://guides.github.com/activities/forking/) outlearn-modules.
 In that case, you can skip the steps in the code block below.

 If you want to use a private repo or want to change the repo name, [create a new repo](https://help.github.com/articles/creating-a-new-repository/) where you want to copy the contents of the template.
 Next, you need to perform a bare-clone and a mirror-push.
 The instructions below assume you have created a new repo called `exampleuser/new-repository` and want to use an ssh connection.
 You can also [connect using https](https://help.github.com/articles/duplicating-a-repository/).
 To bare-clone using ssh, type these commands at the command line: